aws/aws-cdk/packages/@aws-cdk/aws-cloud9-alpha/README.md

 To specify a specific IAM User as the environment owner, use `Owner.user()`.
 The user should have the `AWSCloud9Administrator` managed policy

+The user should have the `AWSCloud9User` (preferred) or `AWSCloud9Administrator` managed policy attached.

 ```ts
 import * as iam from 'aws-cdk-lib/aws-iam';